myles-lewis/cellGeometry/README.md

 for spillover in the vector projection between cell clusters, a compensation matrix is applied.

-### Example
+### Example h5ad file

-The following example is based on a the Cell Typist dataset which is available on the CZI cellxgene repository here: https://cellxgene.cziscience.com/collections/62ef75e4-cbea-454e-a0ce-998ec40223d3
+The following example is based on a the Cell Typist dataset (Global) which contains 329,762 immune cells and is available on the CZ cellxgene repository
+here:
+https://cellxgene.cziscience.com/collections/62ef75e4-cbea-454e-a0ce-998ec40223d3

-The h5ad file for the example can be downloaded from CZI cellxgene repository directly using this link: https://datasets.cellxgene.cziscience.com/2ac906a5-9725-4258-8e36-21a9f6c0302a.h5ad
+The h5ad file (2.9 Gb) for the example can be downloaded from CZ cellxgene repository directly using this link: https://datasets.cellxgene.cziscience.com/2ac906a5-9725-4258-8e36-21a9f6c0302a.h5ad

 First we load the file in HDF5 format so that the full data remains on disc and